saitamatp/mysql_fun/README.md

 # Ledger Control

 * This Code will be called by C# WPF to Load and process data in MYSQL database.
-* PRM_Reader will read the file and connection details from a flat file and store it in Hashmap.
+* PRM_Reader get the connection details from a flat file and store it in Hashmap.
 * Main function will create the connection string and call different functions based on the arguments passed.
     * If argument is 1 - Data will be read from CSV file and loaded to temporary table(Expense Load).
     * If argument is 2 - Data will be read from temporary Tables and loaded to base tables.